Internet & Phone Safety

 Even parents who are vigilant in checking their teen’s cell phone messages sometimes are unaware their teen is texting from free applications on other devices.
-New applications come out every day and teenagers generally find them and use them before we even know they exist.
-It’s good practice to not only check the messages and mail on your teenager’s phone, but all applications.
+New applications come out every day and teenagers generally find and use them before we even know they exist.
+It’s good practice to not only check the messages on your teenager’s phone but all applications.

 Geotagging adds geographical identification to digital media such as photographs, videos, websites, and SMS messages.
 Smart phones and digital cameras have a global positioning satellite (GPS) feature that makes geotagging possible by providing latitude and longitude coordinates.
 After posting media, geotagging can share your exact home address, school address, work address, and places you frequent with strangers it the geotagging feature is functioning on the phone.
 Cheezo recommends disabling the geotagging feature by visiting a Geotag Security website.